Runaway (book): Powers

 "Powers," the eighth and final story in the collection, is divided into five parts.
 The first part comprises the diaries of Nancy, a self-centered young woman convinced that she is destined to have some great importance.
-She startles the town doctor, Wilf, on April Fool's Day by pretending to have a illness; when she later tries to apologize to him, he unexpectedly proposes to her.
+She startles the town doctor, Wilf, on April Fool's Day by pretending to have an illness; when she later tries to apologize to him, he unexpectedly proposes to her.
 Nancy, ashamed of her conduct, accepts his proposal although she feels little affection for him.
 She expresses surprise that her life has proved so mundane after all.

 The second part shifts into third-person narration and takes place several months after the first part.
 Nancy and Wilf are engaged and preparing for their wedding.
 Wilf's cousin Ollie is in town to attend the ceremony, and Nancy becomes fascinated by his worldly affectations.
 In an attempt to impress him, she takes Ollie to visit Tessa, a friend of hers that lives on the outskirts of town.
 Tessa has psychic abilities that allow her to see through objects; she correctly identifies all of the items in Ollie's pockets.
 Ollie seemingly dismisses her, but Nancy fears that he is hiding a deeper interest.
 She writes Tessa, warning her to avoid Ollie.
 Tessa responds, revealing that she and Ollie have already eloped to the United States.
 They intend to get married and test her abilities scientifically.

 The third part leaps forward into the 1960s.
 Nancy is now an aging woman visiting an American mental hospital.
 The facility is shutting down, but she has received a letter asking that she retrieve Tessa, who has lived there for some time.
 Nancy has no intention of doing so, and she arranges with the management to leave alone after she has spoken with Tessa.
 When the two former friends meet, Nancy attempts to learn about Ollie and his life with Tessa.
 Tessa, however, cannot remember anything; electroshock therapy has ruined her memory.
 She claims that someone may have strangled Ollie, but she recalls nothing else.
 Tessa then guesses that Nancy plans to abandon her at the facility.
 Feeling guilty, Nancy promises to write her after she leaves, although she never does.